juergenweb/FrontendForms/README.md

 $mail = new WireMail();
 $mail->mailTemplate('template_1.html'); // this adds the template with the file template_1.html to the email
 ```

 Every template file contains placeholders for your content.
+You will find more information about placeholders [here](#placeholder-variables-for-usage-in-email-templates).
 F.e. the text of the subject will be rendered inside the placeholder [[SUBJECTVALUE]],
 the text of the body inside the placeholder [[BODY]].
 I have decided to use the double square brackets syntax, because this syntax is also used in the Hanna code module.